edgeros/tpl-vsoa/README.md

-# VSOA 应用开发模板
-- 内置 VSOA Mock Server
+# EdgerOS app template - VSOA
+====

+This demo app starts a VSOA Server internally, and connect to itsef via a new VSOA client.
+User may send RPC requests and subscribe URL messages.

+## Features

+- Simple interactive web interface (HTTP).
+- VSOA server: to be connected by the client.
+- VSOA client: to connect the server started by this app itself.

-## 应用包含功能
+## Requirements

-- vsoa client  相关功能演示
-- vsoa server  相关功能演示
+- Network permission: to start VSOA server